jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 **`/cast [@mouseover, exists, harm, nodead] [@focus, exists, harm, nodead] Counter Shot; Counter Shot`**

-If there is a living, hostile mouseover target; or, if there is a living, hostile focused target; or, if there is a living, hostile target selected, [**Counter Shot**](http://wod.wowhead.com/spell=147362) is cast.
+If there is a living, hostile mouseover target; or, if there is a living, hostile focused target; or, if there is a living, hostile target selected, [**Counter Shot**](http://wod.wowhead.com/spell=147362) is cast on that target.
 The macro checks each of these conditions in order, and will cast when the first condition returns true; no ability will be cast if all of these conditions are false.

 **`/startattack`**